Discord has become extraordinarily popular as a chat app the last few years, and isn’t slowing down any time soon.

 Earning potential: $1 to $29 per purchase

-If you have skills that are unique enough to be able to build a community around, whether it’s writing, art, game design, or some other talent: consider selling tutorials on the side.
+If you have skills that are unique enough to build a community around, consider selling tutorials on the side or even offer being a 1-1 tutor for a high ticket price.

-You can do this by writing and self-publishing e-books or creating tutorial videos that people have to pay to access.
+You can do this by writing and self-publishing e-books, online course, or creating tutorial videos that people pay to access.

-The more unique your skills are, the more likely you’ll be to find a niche audience who’s interested in purchasing from you.
+The more unique your skills are, the more likely you’ll find a niche audience who’s interested in purchasing.

 9. Get Your Long-Term Projects Funded Via Kickstarter or GoFundMe